guygregory/ModelRouter-Distribution/README.md

 3. **Batch execution**
    - For each profile, configure the Model Router deployment accordingly within Foundry, then invoke the script to stream the cached prompts.
    - The script stops after 1,000 successful writes (`OUTPUT_LIMIT`) and appends each result to the profile-specific JSONL file (`results_Balanced.jsonl`, `results_Cost.jsonl`, `results_Quality.jsonl`).
-   - Failures (timeouts or API errors) are logged and skipped; no retries were attempted in this campaign.
+   - Failures (timeouts or API errors) are logged and skipped; no retries were attempted in this test.
 4. **Post-processing**
    - Responses were aggregated to count how many prompts each underlying model served per profile.
    - The counts drive both the charts and the summary tables below.